 Insurance providers review your driving record—your history of accidents, violations and tickets, license suspensions, and other factors—to determine how likely you may be to file a claim in the future.
 If your driving record is spotless, you'll likely find cheaper motorcycle insurance rates, all other things being equal.

 Do you make your daily commutes on your motorcycle, or are you more of a weekend warrior?
 The more time you spend on your bike, the more likely you are to eventually experience an accident or other incident and submit a claim.
-Your rates will probably go up accordingly.
+Your rates may go up accordingly.

 Do you live in a warm area that allows for year-round riding, or does your bike spend half the year in the garage to protect it from snow and ice?
 The more frequently you ride, the higher your accident risk.
 And even though months-long storage can increase your theft risk, it's outweighed by your lack of road time, so your insurance premiums will typically be lower.